Zamy97/Resources/README.md

-# Resources that I might find helpful at times.
+# Resources that I might find helpful sometime in the future.

 This repo will hold links of resources that one might find helpful to become a successfull developer.